TechnoMom/100-days-of-code/log.md

 # 100 Days Of Code - Log

+### Day 29: Sunday, 31 January 2021

+**Today's Progress**: Finished chapter six of JavaScript and jQuery by Jon Duckett and moved on to start learning about form validation.

+**Thgoughts**: Because I take notes as I read, reading some things takes a long time.

 ### Day 28: Saturday, 30 January 2021

 **Today's Progress**: And then there was chapter six of the book.